Search API Connector Documentation

 Convert a preset request into a custom request

 API Connector's preset API integrations are a convenient way to quickly pull data from many different APIs.
-However, for more advanced or custom requests you may prefer to start with the raw API URL instead of using the preset integration.
+However, for more advanced requests you may prefer to create your own custom request.
+Rather than starting totally from scratch, you can first run a preset request, check the request configuration, and modify it as needed.

 Each Row Option

-By default, the request URL will be printed on the first line of the data set (in either the first or second column, depending on whether or not you have enabled timestamps).
+By default, request metadata will be printed on the first line of the data set (in either the first or second column, depending on whether or not you have enabled timestamps).

-If you prefer to see the request URL printed on every line, click the "Each row?" option to enable it.
+If you prefer to see the request metadata printed on every line, click the "Each row?" option to enable it.

 Leave a Comment